xpufx/reddit-comments-overkill/README.md

 1. **Install a userscript manager** (if you don't have one):
    - For Chrome, Edge, or Firefox: Install [Tampermonkey](https://www.tampermonkey.net/)
    - For Firefox only: You can also use [Greasemonkey](https://www.greasespot.net/)
+   - **Note**: Tested with Violentmonkey - should work with other userscript managers too

 2. **Get the script**:
    - Click on the `reddit-comments-overkill.user.js` file in this repository